eshasharma/eshasharmaresume/README.md

 # Esha Sharma

-**Machine Learning and Data Analytics Researcher**
+**PhD in Computer Science: Machine Learning and Data Analytics Researcher**
 *Applied Scientist at Amazon*

 ---

 ## Summary

-A dedicated researcher with expertise in time series modeling, deep learning, reinforcement learning, and ensemble prediction techniques.
-My work focuses on building unified machine learning frameworks to predict food bank donations—research that combats food insecurity by addressing unpredictable supply challenges in humanitarian food supply chains.
+A dedicated researcher with expertise in time series modeling, deep learning, reinforcement learning, metalearning and ensemble prediction techniques.
+My work focuses on building unified machine learning frameworks to predict food bank donations — this research that combats food insecurity by addressing unpredictable supply challenges in humanitarian food supply chains.

 ---